syncfusion-content/wpf-docs/wpf/SfDiagram/Stencil.md

-This collection will be the SymbolSource for the stencil.
-Based on the SymbolSource, the stencil will populate the symbols.
+This collection is the SymbolSource for the stencil.
+Based on the SymbolSource, the stencil populates the symbols.

 Preview for Drag and Drop

 SfDiagram provides preview support for Stencil.
-When you drag an item from Stencil to Diagram, a preview of the dragged item will be displayed.
+When you drag an item from Stencil to Diagram, a preview of the dragged item is displayed.
 You can enable or disable the preview support.
 You can also customize the preview.

 Use Case Scenario

 This feature displays a preview of the item you drag from Stencil, enabling you to identify the item you are dragging from the Stencil to the SfDiagram control.
-It also it gives a preview of the size and appearance of the item before it is dropped.
+It also gives a preview of the size and appearance of the item before it is dropped.

 Enabling Preview